DeniseBehrmann/DeniseBehrmann/README.md

 ## 👩‍💻 Denise Behrmann | Data Analyst & Cybersecurity Learner

-Greetings, I'm Denise — originally from Gemany based in Ireland since 2011.
-I have a background in science and QA testing, with experience leading data evaluation teams and working across industries.
+I'm Denise — I have a background in science and QA testing, with experience leading data evaluation teams and working across industries.
 I recently completed the Google Data Analytics Certificate and created a full R case study using Fitbit data.
 I am now studying for CompTIA Network+, with a plan to progress to Security+.

 I’m building a tech-focused career and portfolio that reflect my analytical mindset and love of hands-on learning.
 I’m especially interested in remote work (partly so I can care for my chronically ill cat 🐾).